-- This is when you lay the foundational understanding of each colour energy. - The opportunity here is to really emphasise the strengths and weaknesses of each colour energy. - The whole time you are introducing colour energies, your participants are thinking about their own style, and the styles of people they know.
+- This is when you lay the foundational understanding of each colour energy - The opportunity here is to really emphasise the strengths and weaknesses of each colour energy - The whole time you are introducing colour energies, your participants are thinking about their own style, and the styles of people they know.
 This is key learning for the day! - How you share the colour energies here will play a larger part in how your participants will go forward with them.
-If you use respectful language, they are much more likely to do the same.
+If you use respectful language, they are much more likely to do the same broad understanding for what characteristics make up the colour energy.
+Next, ask each person to turn to the person next to them and provide an example of how they personally use that colour energy.
+What aspects of that colour energy do they draw upon, and in which situations?